sagarg1032/Git-and-Github-Basics-for-Beginners/README.md

 3. Select branches to include (optional).
 4. Click **Create Fork**.
 5. Use a pull request to propose changes to the original repository.

+---

+## 11. Acknowledgments
+This guide was inspired by the video "[Complete Git and GitHub Tutorial for Beginners](https://www.youtube.com/watch?v=Ez8F0nW6S-w)" by [Apna College - Author (Shraddha Khapra)](https://www.youtube.com/@ApnaCollegeOfficial).
+Check out their channel for more amazing content!